Fabbboy/CrashOS/README.md

 ## Usage
-1) Build the Floppy:
+<h2>1) Build the Floppy:</h2>

 You need either a [Docker container](https://github.com/Fabbboy/CrashOS/blob/master/DockerEnv/Dockerfile) or run it on a Linux operating system
 After run:
 ```
 sh setup.sh
 ```
-2) Connect to Docker container and/or run following commands in Linux terminal:
+<h2>2) Connect to Docker container and/or run following commands in Linux terminal:</h2>

 **(IMPORTANT: You should be in the root of the project /CrashOs/)**
 ```
 sh run.sh
 ```
 This should build the Floppy into /CrashOS/build/

-3) Run the Floppy using QEMU:
+<h2>3) Run the Floppy using QEMU:</h2>

+This step is only needed if you are using Docker.
+Otherwise this step is automatically executed in "run.sh".

-(If you're using a Docker container you have to run the QEMU command outside of the Container) (The build dir is located in the root folder: /CrashOS/build/)
+**!!IMPORTANT: You have to execute this command outside of the Container in your normal terminal!!**

 ```
 qemu-system-i386 -fda build/main_floppy.img
 ```